 There are four states—Georgia, Michigan, Texas, and Wisconsin—where the juvenile system stops at 17 for everyone, and where there is no scheduled change on the horizon.
 (Some other states like Missouri and New York have raised this age to 18 but have yet to fully implement the reform.)
 This means that in those four states 17-year olds are automatically treated as adults.

 In the three other states, similar legislation has yet to move as far.
 A bill moved out of one Texas committee in March.
 Another is still in committee in Georgia.
-In Wisconsin, Tony Evers included“Raise the Age” in his first proposed budget since becoming governor.
+In Wisconsin, Governor Tony Evers included “Raise the Age” in his first proposed budget.

 “A nose under the tent”

 But if you want rehabilitation to be a goal of the criminal legal system, should programs and release opportunities meant to promote it ever be restricted by age?